oracle/tribuo/docs/PackageOverview.md

     working with JDBC sources.
   - `text` - Text processing infrastructure interfaces and an example implementation.
-- Json - (artifactID `tribuo-json`, package root: `org.tribuo.json`) provides functionality for loading from json data sources, and for stripping provenance out of a model.
+- Json - (artifactID: `tribuo-json`, package root: `org.tribuo.json`) provides functionality for loading from json data sources, and for stripping provenance out of a model.
-- Math - (artifactID `tribuo-math`, package root: `org.tribuo.math`) provides a linear algebra library for working with both sparse and dense vectors and matrices.
+- Math - (artifactID: `tribuo-math`, package root: `org.tribuo.math`) provides a linear algebra library for working with both sparse and dense vectors and matrices.
   - `kernel` - a set of kernel functions for use in the SGD package (and elsewhere).
   - `la` - a linear algebra library containing functions used in the